Catholic Studies

 Yes.
 Candler is one of the finest theological schools in the country.
 Candler students are served by an unparalleled faculty as well as by Pitts Theology Library, one of the premier theological libraries in North America.
 Additionally, studying in a richly ecumenical context makes Catholic students especially compelling candidates for doctoral work.
 Recent placements of Catholic students in doctoral programs have included Boston College, Fordham University, and Emory University.

 Because we are committed to making a world-class theological education affordable, Candler’s scholarship program is exceptionally generous.
-In 2020-21, we awarded over $6 million in financial aid, with 95% of all students and 100% of Master of Divinity students receiving scholarship assistance.
+In 2023-24, we awarded $6.3 million in financial aid, with 92% of all students and 100% of Master of Divinity students receiving scholarship assistance.
 In fact, students tell us that the financial support they receive from Candler is one of the top five reasons they decided to enroll.

 Candler has a rich worship and spiritual life.
 In addition to school-wide worship services multiple times each week, Catholic students participate in regular retreats, liturgies, and other gatherings that nurture Catholic identity and create community among students, faculty, and staff.
 The Director of Catholic Studies, Tony Alonso, is an internationally renowned composer of liturgical music deeply committed to the liturgical life of the community in general and of Catholic students in particular.
 And Candler’s Office of Worship and Spiritual Formation offers rich opportunities for diverse spiritual practices, individual retreats, spiritual direction, and vocational discernment.